 How to cook frozen pizza rolls in the air fryer

 - Keep pizza rolls frozen until ready to use

-- Place frozen pizza rolls in air fryer basket
+- Place frozen pizza rolls in air fryer basket or tray

 - Transfer pizza rolls to serving platter

 See totinos pizza rolls air fryer recipe details below

 - ½ package frozen pizza rolls (50 count package) *

 - Preheat air fryer to 380 degrees Fahrenheit for 5 minutes. **

 - Add the frozen pizza rolls to the air fryer basket.